halbs13/Dynamics-NAV-Payroll/au-payroll-processing-single-touch-payroll-processing.md

 1. In the **Search** box, enter **Submit STP Pay Event** and choose the related link.
 Or go to the following menu: *Actions Workspace/Single Touch Processing/Submit STP Pay Event*

-2. Complete the fields in the **Edit - Submit STP Pay Event** as described in the following table:
+2. Complete the fields in the **Submit STP Pay Event** as described in the following table:

 |Field|Comment|
 | :--- | :--- |